robertrypula/AudioNetwork/page/dsp-in-javascript/discrete-fourier-transform-in-a-nutshell.md

     IMAGE: show few sines with different sampling>

->Using samplePerPeriod instead frequency will affect frequency domain chart horizontal axis.
-This conversion is
+>Using samplePerPeriod instead frequency will affect horizontal axis of the frequency domain chart (you will see
->not linear so our frequency bins will not be spaced by equal amount of Hertz.
-For needs of this article it's doesn't
+>that later).
+This conversion is not linear so our frequency bins will not be spaced by equal amount of Hertz.
+For
->change much.
+>needs of this article it's doesn't change much.

 Let say we have signal that is made of 3 sine waves.
 Sine A has samplePerPeriod equal 28, Sine B has samplePerPeriod equal 20, Sine C has samplePerPeriod equal 16.
 If you are really curious how much Hertz is that for usual sampling